krischik/SteemRubyTutorial/Documents/Part-6.md

       _actual_vesting = _vesting_shares - _delegated_vesting_shares + _received_vesting_shares
 ```

 Calculate the account value by adding all balances in SBD.
 Apart from the delegation.
-Delegation does not add or subract from the account value.
+Delegation does not add or subtract from the account value as it can be reverted at any time.

 ```ruby
       _account_value =